jamesctucker/Fantastic-Front-End-Toolbox/README.md

 - [GraphQL Full Course: Novice to Expert](https://www.youtube.com/watch?v=ed8SzALpx1Q) - a four-hour long course by freeCodeCamp

-- [GraphQL: The Documentary](https://www.youtube.com/watch?v=783ccP__No8) - a documentary by Honeypot regarding the history of GraphQL and the reasons it was created.

 - [GraphQL: Official Documentation](https://graphql.org/) - self-explanatory :)

 - [Apollo-GraphQL: Official Documentation](https://www.apollographql.com/) - Apollo is the industry-standard GraphQL implementation, providing the data graph layer that connects modern apps to the cloud.